raehelen/OrdnanceSurvey.github.io/_pages/Home.md

 Although we recommend browsing the open & closed issues before opening a new one, just in case your issue has already been raised or solved.

-1. On GitHub, navigate to the top of the repository main page.
+1. On GitHub, navigate to **"Issues"** at the top of the repository page.
    <br>

    ![alt text](https://github.com/raehelen/test-page/blob/master/assets/images/issuesnip.PNG)